-Theory and practice for the prospective athletic trainer or coach in the prevention and care of athletic injuries.
+This course covers the theory and practice for the prospective athletic trainer or coach in the prevention and care of athletic injuries.
 Three hours lecture per week.
 Credit, three semester hours.

 JOURNALISM (JOU)

 JOU 1313 News Writing and Reporting I